 - The author’s personalities are visible on the blog.

-- Run by solo blogger and in most cases with few exemptions.
+- Run by solo bloggers and, in most cases, with few exemptions.

 - Make money through services and product creations – e-book sales, affiliate commissions, membership sites, courses, webinars, consultants, etc.

 - The blogger behind the blog grows in experience along with his blog.

 - Beginners bloggers look up to them for advice.

 - Quality of contents matters most – frequency is of less importance.

 Whatever you’re doing, do it right, and make sure you’re 100% conscious of it.
 Know why you’re into blogging and what goals you’re aiming to achieve.
 Without goals, there is no passion for surviving in this jungle.